 - Improving flood map accuracy so fewer property owners have to file expensive appeals.

-On October 1, 2020, Congress extended NFIP's insurance-writing authority for one year.
-NAR is urging Congress to use the time efficiently and turn to long-term reauthorization and reform at the first available opportunity.
+NFIP's insurance-writing authority is next set to expire on September 30, 2021.
+NAR is urging the 117th Congress to turn to a long-term reauthorization and reform measure at the first available opportunity.

 - Repealed FEMA's authority to raise insurance rates at the time of property sale;

-- Reset and refunded premiums back to pre-Biggert Waters levels and gradually phases-in full risk rates over time;
+- Rewound premiums back to pre-Biggert Waters levels and gradually phases-in full risk rates over time;

-- Limited future rate increases to 18% annually for newer properties and 25% for the older ones;
+- Limited future rate increases to no more than 18% annually for newer properties and 25% for older ones;

 - Added a nominal surcharge to NFIP policies until property owners pay full-risk rates; and

-- Established the Office of the Flood Insurance Advocate to help property owners with faulty flood maps and insurance rate concerns.
+- Established the Office of the Flood Insurance Advocate to help property owners with flood mapping and insurance rating concerns.

 NAR Library & Archives has already done the research for you.
 References (formerly Field Guides) offer links to articles, eBooks, websites, statistics, and more to provide a comprehensive overview of perspectives.
 EBSCO articles (E) are available only to NAR members and require the member's nar.realtor login.